zack-shoylev/devsite/source/_posts/2013-10-14-launch-ghost-with-rackspace-deployments.markdown

 It should be noted that Ghost is still in heavy development and that this is their first public release.
 There are probably bugs, and they have a ton more features promised that have not been developed yet.
 However, this release puts them off to a great start at making something that makes simple blogging simple for everyone.

 # About the Author
-Ryan Walker is a DevOps Enginner at Rackspace working on the Deployments team.
+Ryan Walker is a DevOps Engineer at Rackspace working on the Deployments team.
 You can follow him on twitter [@theryanwalker](http://twitter.com/theryanwalker) and on Github as [ryandub](https://github.com/ryandub).